PLP-Database-DEPT/blog-api/README.md

 #### Types of Testing
 - **Unit Testing**: These tests are unit tests for the blog application's API endpoints, ensuring that individual components (like creating, listing, updating, and deleting a blog post) behave as expected
 - **Integration Testing**: They test how different parts of the system work together, such as the database and the API routes.

+#### Tools
+- **pytest**: This is the testing framework used for running the tests.
+- **pytest-asyncio**: This is a plugin for pytest that supports asynchronous testing using async and await
+- **client**: This is likely a test client that interacts with the API endpoints during testing

 #### Run Locally

 Clone the project